shreyas12joshi/ML_GRAD_PROJECT/README.md

 **Problem statement:**

-Dataset from Otto Group (one of the world’s biggest e-commerce companies) with 93 features for more than 200,000 products was considered.
-The objective is to build a predictive model which is able to distinguish between its the main 10 product categories.
-Given a product, a model should be able to predict what class does the produt belong to.
+Otto Group is one of the world’s biggest e-commerce companies.
+Their data was generously made available by Otto Group and Kaggle.
+It has 200,000 different products 93 independent features.
+The objective is to build a predictive model which is able to classify the product into one of the 10 different categories.
-The was generously made available by Otto Group and Kaggle.

 ---------------------------
 ## Initial Analysis of the data